 Any concerns that a child is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
-We are aware there is a clear link between regular school absence/truanting, CSE and CCE.
+We aware there is a clear link between regular school absence/truanting, CSE and CCE.
 Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

-The DSL will use the appropriate Local Authority Assessment tool e.g. the Exploitation Toolkit, Adolescent Safety Framework Safer Me Assessment on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
-These assessments will indicate to the DSL whether e.g. a Safer Me Early Help approach or referral to the Local Authority Safeguarding Hub is required.
-If the DSL is in any doubt, they will contact the Local Authority Safeguarding Hub for advice.
+The DSL will use the appropriate Local Authority Assessment tool (e.g. the Exploitation Toolkit, the Devon Children's Safeguarding Partnership Adolescent Safety Framework Safer Me Assessment12) on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
+These assessments will indicate to the DSL whether e.g. a Safer Me Early Help approach or referral to the Exploitation Hub/Local Authority Safeguarding Hub is required.
+If the DSL is in any doubt, they will contact the Safeguarding Hub consultation.

-In all cases if the assessment identified any level of concern the DSL should contact their local MACE (Missing and Child Exploitation) and email the completed (e.g. Safer Me) assessment along with the appropriate Local Authority Safeguarding Hub form.
+In all cases if the assessment identified any level of concern the DSL should contact their local MACE13 (Missing and Child Exploitation) and email the completed (e.g. Safer Me) assessment along with a Safeguarding Hub enquiry form.
 If a child is in immediate danger the police should be called on 999.

-School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
-As a consequence, the child may resent what they perceive as interference by staff.
+We are aware that often a child is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+As a consequence the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.

-School includes the risks of sexual and criminal exploitation in the PHSE and RSE curriculum.
+Our setting includes the risks of sexual and criminal exploitation in the PHSE and RSE curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
 They will be supported in terms of recognising and assessing risk in relation to CSE/CCE, including online, and knowing how and where to get help.